 How to increase student applications

-As the prospect becomes more engaged digital marketing opportunities continue.
+As the prospect becomes more engaged, digital marketing opportunities continue.
 Most schools and programs have application deadlines throughout the year.
-By their nature deadlines spark action as prospects are forced to decide whether they want to continue to pursue attendance at the school.
-Schools can leverage this deadline to create a sense of urgency by ensuring prospects are aware of it and then prompting them to apply.
+By their nature, deadlines spark action as prospects are forced to decide whether they want to continue to pursue attendance at the school.
+Schools can leverage this deadline to create a sense of urgency by ensuring prospects are aware of it and then by prompting them to apply.

-For many schools this is critical period of activity in the digital campaigns
+For many schools this is a critical period of activity in the digital campaigns